Tesla: A Tale Of 2 Analysts

 Tesla had just suffered a $14 per share price reversal in the wake of bad news.
 So, what better way to show that Morgan Stanley is loyal, devoted, and faithful to the Tesla flag than to rush out a report with a dramatic target price hike?

 And, give Morgan Stanley this: the hastily organized rescue mission appears to have worked.
-Monday's share price erosion was largely restored on Tuesday after the Morgan Stanley note appeared and was immediately publicized by businessinsider, MarketWatch, CNBC, here at Seeking Alpha, etc.
+Monday's share price erosion was largely restored on Tuesday after the Morgan Stanley note appeared and was immediately publicized by business Insider, MarketWatch, CNBC, here at Seeking Alpha, etc.

 Is It Finally Safe To Short Tesla?